S-Spence/OpenGL_3D_Scene/README.md

 </br>

 <h2>Getting Started</h2>
-1. Open the project in visual studio by launching the .sln file.
+1. Open the project in Visual Studio by launching the .sln file.
 Follow the instructions below to link the project's dependencies.
 </br>
 </br>
-2. Right click on the top level of the project in visual studio and select properties.
+2. Right-click on the top level of the project in Visual Studio and select properties.
    </br>
    <img src="/README_Images/setup/setupImage1.png" alt="Step 1" width="500" height="400">
    </br>